Energy Efficiency Standards

 The PUC reviewed criteria and standards for decoupling in Docket Number 08-132, and filed an Order Establishing Criteria and Standards to be used in Pilot Proposals for Revenue Decoupling (Document ID: 20096-38723-01).
 (Note Minnesota PUC docket system does not allow permanent hotlinks, please search by docket number or document ID at their edockets search page)

-The commission is authorized to adjust utility incentives to reward progress toward meeting conservation improvement targets.
+The Commission is authorized to adjust utility incentives to reward progress toward meeting conservation improvement targets.
 Currently, all investor-owned utilities in Minnesota are operating under a shared savings model that awards utilities with an increasing percentage of net benefits as higher savings are achieved.
 The current form of the incentive was approved in early 2010, with an update in 2012 to slightly reduce incentives for electric utilities and increase the incentives for natural gas utilities.
+The Department of Commerce has been studying how to update this shared savings model in a long running PUC docket (08-133) and has proposed that utilities would receive 10% of net benefits for each .1% of achieved savings above their statutory requirements.

 Utilities can file proposed methods for incentivizing conservation improvement performance.
 Incentives can include an increased rate of return, a shared savings model or other methodology approved by the commission that is consistent with implementing energy efficiency as a preferred, cost-effective energy resource.